VeronicaMunozMendoza/Predictive-Analytics-Energy-Efficiency/README.md

 In a world driven by data analytics, predictive analytics is a powerful tool.
 By leveraging historical and current data to forecast future outcomes, it can enhance decision-making, reduce costs, and improve customer experiences.

-## Project Overview

-This project aims to predict Cooling Load (Watts per m²) based on building parameters to enhance decision-making and energy efficiency.
+**Project Overview:** This project aims to predict Cooling Load (Watts per m²) based on building parameters to enhance decision-making and energy efficiency.
 The goal is to develop a model that predicts Cooling Load within +/- 4 Watts per m² using RStudio and the R language.

 ## Preliminary Analysis Conclusions: